 If you’ve got a bottle or two of hard liquor, you can barter it for other survival items.
 The higher the proof, the more useful and shelf-stable the alcohol, so stock up on vodka or whiskey.
 Beers, as mentioned earlier, won’t be worth much in a survival situation.

 Related: Make Bartering Part of Your SHTF

 Alcohol is a fixture in many celebrations around the world.
 A party is simply not complete without it.
-However, its role is not limited to festivities.
+However, its role isn’t limited to festivities.
 In a dire survival situation, a bottle or two of quality booze can save your neck.
 You can use it to make fire or clean nasty wounds, among other things.
 Most of all, you can use it to barter for other survival items.

-Keep one or two bottles of hard liquor in your survival pantry and these might just see you through some tough times.
+Keep one or two bottles of hard liquor in your survival pantry, and these might just see you through some tough times.

 Know other uses for alcohol in a survival scenario?
 Drop them in the comments below!